-- (a) input tax in relation to exempt supplies i.e. loans provided to businesses and individuals; - (b) input tax in relation to standard rated and zero rated supplies; - (c) input tax in relation to other exempt supplies e.g. investment activities.
+- input tax in relation to exempt supplies i.e. loans provided to businesses and individuals; - (b) input tax in relation to standard rated and zero rated supplies; - (c) input tax in relation to other exempt supplies e.g. investment activities.

-For Islamic banks and other financial institutions making financial supplies in accordance with the principles of Shariah, the input tax incurred on the purchase or acquisition of assets directly attributable to a supply of financing in compliance with the principles of Shariah is fully claimable.
+For Islamic banks and other financial institutions making financial supplies in accordance with the principles of Shariah, the input tax incurred on the purchase or acquisition of goods or services under an Islamic financial arrangement other than the provision of financing is fully claimable.

-In January 2016, a GST registered commercial bank incurs GST on the following:

-- (a) input tax in relation to exempt supplies (provision of loans to businesses) RM28,000 - (b) input tax in relation to standard rated supplies (fee based services) RM12,000 - (c) input tax on investment activities RM10,000
+- In January 2016, a GST registered commercial bank incurs GST on the following: - (a) input tax in relation to exempt supplies (provision of loans to businesses) RM28,000 - (b) input tax in relation to standard rated supplies (fee based services) RM12,000 - (c) input tax on investment activities RM10,000